criteo/eslint-plugin-criteo/README.md

 Add `criteo` to the plugins section of your `.eslintrc` configuration file and apply:

-- `plugin:criteo/recommended-app` if the project is an Angular application
+- `plugin:criteo/recommended-angular-app` if the project is an Angular application (formerly, now deprecated, `recommended-app`)
-- `plugin:criteo/recommended-lib` if the project is an Angular library
+- `plugin:criteo/recommended-angular-lib` if the project is an Angular library (formerly, now deprecated, `recommended-lib`)
-- `plugin:criteo/recommended-react-app` if the project is a React application or library
+- `plugin:criteo/recommended-react-app` if the project is a React application
+- `plugin:criteo/recommended-react-lib` if the project is a React library
+- `plugin:criteo/recommended` for general-purpose rules which are included in all the above recommended configs
+- `plugin:criteo/recommended-angular-template` for Angular HTML templates (formerly, now deprecated, `recommended-template`)

 ```json
 {